puzanov/tgbottest/README.md

 Enter phone number: +996771127001
 Is "+12024561111" correct? (y/n): y
 Enter phone code: 33412
+FAIL # or OK, ignore this message during the first start
 ```
 At this point the tool will ask you to enter your Telegram user phone number.
 Enter it and that enter a confirmation code.
 This will happen only once.
 After a valid confirmation process the tool will create a my_account.session.
 This file is